Innovation for a new moment

 Looking back, I’m impressed at how quickly our team adapted.
-We faced the same problems everyone was facing, and we began adjusting – made easier because we were already all-in on Slack.
-While many industries were painfully impacted, others have had the opportunity to adapt and accelerate their progress: According to our remote employee experience index, knowledge workers’ productivity has increased over the past year.
-They even better managed work-related stress, were more satisfied with their working arrangements and felt that they had a better work-life balance.
-As a result, more than eight in ten knowledge workers do not want to return to the office full-time.
+We faced the same problems everyone was facing, and we began adjusting—made easier because we were already all-in on Slack.
+While many industries were painfully impacted, others have had the opportunity to adapt and accelerate their progress: According to our Remote Employee Experience Index, knowledge workers’ productivity has increased over the past year.
+They even better managed work-related stress, were more satisfied with their working arrangements and felt they had a better work-life balance.
+As a result, more than 8 in 10 knowledge workers do not want to return to the office full-time.
 The future of work is clear: it must be hybrid and asynchronous.

 83% want a combination of office and remote work, or full-time remote